hung60129/ChROseq_2.0/README.md

 /programs/rstudio_server/rstudio_start 3.5.0
 ```

 You can modify the R template for your project needs.
-In this latest version of script, we quantify TRE signal differently based on the `intragenic status` of TRE type output. **For those that are entirely within gene bodies, we extract counts only from the opposite (non-stranded) strand and multiply the singal by 2.
-For those that are not entirely within gene bodies, we extract and sum counts from both strands.** This change was made for eliminating bias from gene transcription activity. <br>
+In this latest version of script, we quantify TRE signal differently based on the `intragenic status` of TRE type output. **For those that are entirely within gene bodies (intragenic TREs), we extract counts only from the opposite (non-stranded) strand and multiply the singal by 2.
+For those that are not entirely within gene bodies (non-intragenic TREs), we extract and sum counts from both strands.** This change was made for eliminating bias from gene transcription activity. <br>

-## 7. Super-enhancer analysis
+## 7. Motif enrichment analysis

-## 8. Motif enrichment analysis
+## 8. Super-enhancer analysis

 ## 9. Define differentially transcribed genes between cell types/conditions

 ## 10. Other ChRO-seq related tools
+### Define de novo transcription units

+### Histome modificaiton calling